 This Dry Needling Course has been honed over 15 years to cover all areas of the body and during the weekend there is time available to cover all major joints, ie shoulder, elbow, wrist, ankle, knee, hip.
 Also spinal points, neck, thoracics and lumber spine.
 The course content allows you to treat a whole range of issues additional to trigger points – Electrotherapy & Tendinopathy is incorporated.
 I utilise up to date neurophysiological ideas and modern focus on and understanding of pain.

 As course has been running since 2005 I provide a comprehensive and hugely detailed package of notes for ongoing reference and learning.
 All equipment – needles, machines, plinths etc are supplied and provided on the course.
 A supplier attends on the second day and you have the opportunity to pick up all the necessary materials, needles etc. These are sold at very competitive package price.
-Although you are certainly not obliged to pick these up on the day and you may want to shop around.
+You are certainly not obliged to pick these up on the day and you may want to shop around.

 The initial two day dry needling course is very intensive and practical.
 On completion of that course you possess all the necessary qualifications and competence to commence utilising the technique.
 My experience as a tutor confirms it is most beneficial to add on additional expertise after 3-6 month of utilising core techniques.
 The additional training time also provides valuable opportunity to address any queries you may have from initial course.